Devon Trained Bands: Civil War

 Control of the militia was one of the areas of dispute between King Charles I and Parliament that led to the First English Civil War, yet when open war broke out neither side made much use of the TBs beyond securing the county armouries for their own full-time troops.
 Some trained bands were used as garrison troops, only a few as field regiments.
 An attempt by the Royalists to call out the posse comitatus of Devonshire in 1642 was a failure (compared with their success in raising the Trained Bands in neighbouring Cornwall) and it was quickly dispersed by Parliamentarian forces.

 The Devon TB colonels and their regiments supported Parliament.
 The South Hams and North East Devon regiments were still commanded by Col Henry Champernowne of Modbury and Sir John Bampfylde.
 The East Devon regiment (probably Drake's) was commanded by Sir Henry Rosewell of Forde Abbey, John Drake's brother-in-law, and Sir John Northcote, who had been a militia captain since 1627, also commanded one of the regiments.
 By the summer of 1642 Pollard's former North Devon regiment was under the command of Sir Samuel Rolle.
 In August Arthur Bassett was commissioned to take command of the regiment and attempted to disband and disarm it to provide for the Royalist army.
 He was ignored, and Rolle's Regiment supported the Parliamentarians.
 John Bampfylde and John Northcote had both been created baronets by Charles the previous year, but when war came they supported Parliament.

 By September 1642 Parliamentary forces were gaining control of Devon.
 Rosewell's and possibly Northcote's regiments were at the indecisive Siege of Sherborne Castle in September 1642, after which the Royalist commander, the Marquess of Hertford, withdrew with his infantry and artillery into South Wales where he had greater support.
 Sir Ralph Hopton led the Royalist cavalry west into Cornwall, which was firmly held for the King by the Cornish TBs.
 Both counties' trained bands were reluctant to cross the River Tamar that forms the border between them, but Hopton was able to recruit a brigade of excellent infantry from the ranks of the Cornish TBs.
-He then began moving back into Devon in December: Rolle's Regiment of Devon TBs was engaged in a skirmish at Torrington.
+He then began moving back into Devon in December: Rolle's Regiment of Devon TBs and possibly the Barnstaple Company were engaged in a skirmish at Torrington.
 Hopton failed in an attempt to take Plymouth, then moved on Exeter, which he briefly besieged.
 The Exeter TB, supplemented by volunteers, formed part of the Parliamentary garrison together with Bampfylde's and possibly Rosewell's TB regiments.
 However, the Parliamentary garrison of Plymouth threw reinforcements into Exeter and Hopton was forced to retire into Cornwall once more.